 Tyler School of Art

-The Tyler School of Art provides a comprehensive curriculum in fine arts, crafts, design, art education, and art history.
+The Tyler School of Art provides a comprehensive curriculum in art, art education, and art history.

 The Bachelor of Fine Arts (B.F.A.) professional programs are offered in: